Do Go On - 536 - FedEx Flight 705

 Nearly no time before he was back, unfortunately.

-they didn't even have time to radio for help
+They didn't even have time to radio for help,

-like they just had their heads crushed.
+but they're also all, like, they just had their heads crushed.

 And didn't they start adding locked doors after 9-11?